apollographql/apollo-client-devtools/README.md

 1. Login to the [Chrome webstore](https://chrome.google.com/webstore/user/purchases?authuser=1) and access the Developer Dashboard.
 2. Select the `Apollo Client Devtools` extension to update.
 3. Click on `Package` then `Upload new package`.
-4. Select the `./dist/chrome.zip` file for upload.
+4. Select the `apollo-client-devtools-chrome.zip` file for upload.
 5. Click on "Submit for review".

 ### Firefox